felixge/flame-explain/README.md

 # FlameExplain

-A PostgreSQL EXPLAIN ANALYZE visualizer with advanced node time adjustment algorithms.
+A PostgreSQL EXPLAIN ANALYZE visualizer with advanced time correction algorithms.

 See https://flame-explain.com/about for more information.